grokify/go-nist-sp-800-53/docsrc/rev5/low_baseline/ac.md

 the proposed content of information is reviewed prior to posting onto the publicly accessible system to ensure that non-public information is not included;

-the content on the publicly accessible system is reviewed for non-public information {{ insert: param, ac-22_odp }};
+the content on the publicly accessible system is reviewed for non-public information the frequency at which to review the content on the publicly accessible system for non-public information is defined;;

 non-public information is removed from the publicly accessible system, if discovered.